Why Singapore and Why Now?

 If you would like to chat, know more about the Singapore property market or if there is ever anything I can do to assist you, please feel free to drop me a line.

-Hi All,I'm new to this forum.I'm an Indian investor who is looking to enter the US property market now that it appears to be undervalued, with low interest rates but i intend to buy in all cash ( upfront payment)I would...
+Hi All,I'm new to this forum.I'm an Indian investor who is looking to enter the US property market now that it appears to be undervalued, with low interest rates but i intend to buy in all cash ( upfront payment)I would appreciate input on how I can effectively invest directly in property - I would...

 I see lot of houses for sale.I heard interest rates are lowest.Is it a good idea to buy a house now?What do you think?